Aronno1920/AWS-Cloud-Technical/README.md

 <br/><br/>

 ## Module 01: Introduction to Amazon Web Services
-### Learning Outcomes
-* Define Amazon Web Services (AWS) and its role in the cloud computing industry
-* Understand the global infrastructure of AWS, including regions and availability zones
-* Recognize fundamental concepts that underpin AWS Cloud
-* Articulate the importance of AWS IAM in managing secure access to AWS resources
-* Explain essential IAM concepts, such as users, groups, roles, policies, and permissions
-* Understand the purpose and advantages of IAM groups for effective user management
-* Grasp the concept of IAM roles and their application in delegating permissions
-* Apply IAM knowledge to enhance security and access control within the AWS service
-* Apply theoretical knowledge gained in the IAM module through practical, hands-on lab exercises.
-* Develop confidence in utilizing IAM for secure access control within AWS

 **Definition of Cloud Computing** - Cloud model comprises five essential chrematistics, three services, and four deployment models.

 **Essential Chrematistics**